 During the holidays, consumer spending jumps and so do the points in their loyalty memberships.
 With merchants adding even more incentives during the holiday season, consumers are also more inclined to spend money to reap those holiday-only benefits and discounts.
 These points aren’t just for show; consumers can earn tickets for international flights, tablets, or even cash back.
 Fraudsters have seen the value in loyalty accounts, and these programs – while more popular than ever – are more vulnerable than ever to fraudsters who are expanding their pilfering ways.

 Holiday season aside, loyalty programs across industries are estimated to be worth around $225 - $350 billion.
 But, only 34 percent of consumers check their accounts every few months.
 And even fewer (23%), check these account balances even once a month, leaving ample time for fraudsters to take advantage.
-Here are the three main factors businesses should consider in keeping these rewards programs safe:
+Here are the four main factors businesses should consider in keeping these rewards programs safe:

 - Watch that data: Balance the amount of customer data collected from loyalty accounts– don’t collect too much and keep it safe.
 If hacked, loyalty programs can lead to stolen goods with fraudsters falsely redeeming rewards, but also customer identity theft.
 This endangers merchant-customer relationships and could impact sales in the long-term.

 - Apply machine learning and screening technologies: With so many accounts and data points, make sure you’ve incorporated machine learning to help identify suspicious transactions without disturbing the user experience.
 Advanced technologies like Device Fingerprinting, Geo-Location, and Proxy Piercing can ensure consumers are who they say they are.